OutSystems/docs-support/src/security/develop-secure-apps/code-injection-css-attacks.md

 ---
 summary: Code injection and Cross site scripting are two of the most common vulnerabilities in web applications.
 They are easily prevented with OutSystems Platform.
+Please note we recently replaced the term whitelist with allowlist across all OutSystems documentation.
 tags: protecting-outsystems-applications; outsystems-security; outsystems-secure-applications; outsystems-code-injection; outsystems-cross-site-scripting;
 en_title: 01 Protecting OutSystems apps from code injection - Cross Site Scripting attacks
 ---